PEI – Articling and Summer Program

 Cox & Palmer is dedicated to providing a comprehensive education plan for articled clerks and summer students, which meets and exceeds the standards set forth by the province’s Law Society.
-The goal of our Articling Clerks Program, is to create an experience that will allow our students and articled clerks to become successful and satisfied lawyers.
+Our articled clerks and summer students become familiar with the practice of law by working closely with experienced senior lawyers.
+Students are provided the opportunity to meet with clients, address client needs and manage complex legal issues while developing the skills to become a competent and successful lawyer.
 At Cox & Palmer, we pride ourselves on offering a learning experience that will be rewarding, collegial and dynamic.

 Application and Interview Process

-Representatives from Prince Edward Island will conduct interviews the University of New Brunswick Law School and at Dalhousie University Schulich School of Law in January 2014.
-Interviews with students from other law schools across Canada are scheduled in January as applications are received.
-Offers for positions are made the week following interviews in January.
+Representatives from Prince Edward Island will conduct interviews the University of New Brunswick Law School and at Dalhousie University Schulich School of Law in January of each year.
+Students at those law schools should contact their Career Development Office to learn about the application process and applicable deadlines.
+Interviews with students from other law schools across Canada are scheduled in January.
+Offers for positions are made shortly after interviews are conducted in January.

 Applications should include: